rifaterdemsahin/VideoProductionPipeline/instance.md

-# 📝 Pre-Production Workflow
+# 📝 Instance End2 End Production Workflow
 ## Instance Mapping with the Sections
 ---
 ## 🎯 Title Development
-- 🔄 Working Title: [Add title here]
+- 🔄 Working Title: [Start the action here  > add to the prompter]
-- 📊 Trend Analysis
+- 📊 Trend Analysis : [Make sure there is filling up trend in last 4 weeks]
-- 📈 Volume/Betting Analysis
+- 📈 Volume/Betting Analysis : [Make sure there is enough volume on the subject]

 ## 💡 Ideation
 - ✨ Selected Concept